Break Point Detection for Functional Covariance: Abstract

 \section{Abstract}

-Many experiments record sequential trajectories that oscillate around zero.
+Many experiments record sequential trajectories where each trajectory consists of oscillations and fluctuations around zero.
 Such trajectories can be viewed as zero-mean functional data.
-When there are structural breaks (on the sequence of curves) in higher order moments, it is often difficult to spot these by mere visual inspection.
-Thus, we propose a detection and testing procedure to find the change-points in functional covariance.
-The method is fully functional in the sense that no dimension reduction is needed.
-We establish the asymptotic properties of the estimated change-point.
-The effectiveness of the proposed method is numerically validated in the simulation studies and an application to study structural changes in rat brain signals in a stroke experiment.\\
+When there are structural breaks (on the sequence of trajectories) in higher order moments, it is not always easy to spot these by mere visual inspection. {Motivated by this challenging problem in brain signal analysis}, we propose a detection and testing procedure to find the change point in functional covariance.
+The detection procedure is based on the cumulative sum statistics (CUSUM).
+The classical testing procedure for functional data depends on a null distribution which depends on {infinitely many} unknown parameters, though in practice only a finite number of these can be included for the hypothesis test of the existence of change point.
+This paper provides some theoretical insights on the influence of the number of parameters.
+Meanwhile, the asymptotic properties of the estimated change point are developed.
+The effectiveness of the proposed method is numerically validated in simulation studies and an application to investigate changes in rat brain signals following an experimentally-induced stroke.\\